rgreenste/varAnnoPrototype/README.md

 ### Extract Metrics from INFO Field of vcf File

-Next extract some metrics from the INFO field of the vcf file via the ExpandedVCF object including type of variant, depth of sequencing coverage at site of variation, number of reads supporting the variant, number of of reads supporting the reference and percentage of reads supporting the variant.
+Next extract some metrics from the INFO field of the vcf file via the ExpandedVCF object using the `extract_infoMetrics()` function.
+Metrics include type of variant, depth of sequencing coverage at site of variation, number of reads supporting the variant, number of of reads supporting the reference and percentage of reads supporting the variant.
+Variant types include `snp` or single nucleotide polymorphism, `mnp` or multinucleotide polymorphism, `ins` or insertion, `del` or deletion, or `complex` which includes events such as composite insertion and substitutions.

 ``` r
 # extract info from the ExpandedVCF object